 90/100

-Before purchasing a Virgin Plus plan, you’ll want to check to see if their coverage area includes your household.
-You can do that with our coverage check or zoom in on your neighborhood with our interactive map below.
+Before purchasing a Virgin Plus plan, you’ll want to check to see if its coverage area includes your household.
+You can do that with our coverage check or zoom in on your neighbourhood with our interactive map below.

 Compare Virgin Plus coverage: Bell, Koodo Mobile, and Public Mobile